tlsnotary/docs-mdbook/src/faq.md

 No, the TLSNotary protocol does not solve the "Oracle Problem."
 The Oracle Problem refers to the challenge of ensuring that off-chain data used in blockchain smart contracts is trustworthy and tamper-proof.
 While TLSNotary allows a Prover to cryptographically authenticate TLS data to a designated Verifier, trust is still required in the designated Verifier when it attests to the verified data on-chain.
 Therefore, this is not a trustless, decentralized solution to the Oracle Problem.

 TLSNotary can be used to bring data on-chain, but when the stakes are high, it is recommended to combine TLSNotary with a dedicated oracle protocol to mitigate these risks.
 Multiple projects are currently exploring the best solutions.

+### What is a presentation in TLSNotary? { #faq13 }

+In TLSNotary, a **presentation** is the step where the Prover selectively reveals specific parts of the data they committed to during the attestation phase.
+By using these earlier commitments, the Prover can choose to disclose only particular segments of the data while keeping other parts hidden or redacted.
+This enables a flexible and controlled way to share proofs, ensuring that sensitive information remains private.

+The term “presentation” is inspired by similar terminology in the [W3C Verifiable Credentials standard](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-presentations).